regits2501/xwiz-client/README.md

 We can see that in 3-rd leg `access token` is send back to web app.
 Which usually is not good idea, because of security implications it could have, like we mentioned earlier.

-Let's see what twiz is doing with OAuth:
+Let's see what xwiz is doing with OAuth:

 ![TwizHaste](/Pics/TwizHaste.png)